Toyota RAV4 EV: Battery and range

 The battery pack is a 386 V lithium-ion battery pack comprising about 4,500 cells and rated at 41.8 kW·h of usable energy at full charge, with a maximum power output of 129 kW.
 The RAV4 EV features a 10 kW onboard charger (SAE J1772 240 V, 40 A input).
 The battery pack is located below the floorpan, reducing the ground clearance as compared with the gasoline-powered version by a couple of inches, but the electric SUV's cargo space of 36.4 cuft is the same as its gasoline sibling.
 The battery pack weighs 840 lb and because it is located in the lowest part of the vehicle, the lower center of gravity provides a better handling than the conventional Toyota RAV4.

 The RAV4 EV has two charge modes: Standard and Extended.
 In standard mode, the high voltage battery charges only up to 35 kWh and Toyota expected the electric SUV to achieve an EPA driving range rating of 92 mi for this charging mode.
 Extended mode allows the battery to charge to its full usable capacity of 41.8 kWh, providing an expected EPA driving range of 113 mi according to Toyota estimates.
 The EPA rated just one range of 103 mi.
 Standard mode is designed to optimize battery life over range; however, the 8-year, 100,000-mile battery warranty cover the packs regardless of the mix of charge modes over the pack's life.
 However, due to EPA's procedures, Toyota expects the Monroney label to show the combined range of 103 mi.

-Charging time with a 40 A/240 V charging station is 5 hours in Standard Mode and 6 hours for Extended Mode; the onboard charger delivers 9.6 kW at 40 amperes input, which yields a recharge time of 6 hours for Extended Mode.
+Charging time with a 40 A/240 V charging station is 5 hours in Standard Mode and 6 hours for Extended Mode; the onboard charger delivers 9.6 kW.
 Toyota had arranged with Leviton to offer a custom level 2 charging station priced at US$1,590 including basic installation.
 On the other end of the scale, and due to its large battery pack, charging at 120 volts with the cord that comes standard under the rear deck takes 44 hours for Standard Mode and 52 hours for Extended Mode.